vishipayyallore/csharp-2024/CS12DN8/ReadMe.md

 # C# 12, and .NET 8

+## To Learn

-## ?? is the null-coalescing operator
+> 1. ?? is the null-coalescing operator
+> 1. Implicitly and globally importing namespaces

-> 1. To be done
+> 1.